bronze7/QQH/README.md

 # QQH

-a VQE Algorithm for finding ground state enery of orbital - rotated Fermi Hubbard Model as a part of QunaSys Hackathon (WIP)
+a VQE Algorithm for finding ground state energy of orbital - rotated Fermi Hubbard Model as a part of QunaSys Hackathon (WIP)